Krispy Kreme giving out free doughnuts for St. Patrick’s Day

-Guests who visit a Krispy Kreme location, either by dining in or through the drive-thru, on March 16 or 17 and are wearing green can receive a free glazed doughnut, a news release said.
+Guests who visit a Krispy Kreme location, either by dining in or through the drive-thru, on March 17 and are wearing green can receive a free glazed doughnut, a news release said.

 The “Good as Gold” doughnut collection includes: